Run by School of Natural Sciences

 - The designated academic supervisor will normally give constructive feedback as required to aid with the collection and analysis of data, interpretation of the results and preparation of the written dissertation (the latter by reading, and commenting on, a draft).
-Students will be provided with a list of possible dissertation topics; students may also suggest his / her own topic and this will be encouraged when appropriate, but in that case s/he must obtain the agreement of the module convenor that the topic proposed is appropriate at MSc level.
-A full dissertation proposal and risk assessment must be submitted before work on the dissertation commences; they must be signed by the dissertation supervisor.
+Students may be provided with a list of possible dissertation topics; students may also suggest his / her own topic and this will be encouraged when appropriate, but in that case s/he must obtain the agreement of the module convenor that the topic proposed is appropriate at MSc level.
+Supervisors will guide students to develop an appropriate project.
+A full dissertation proposal ethics review and risk assessment must be submitted before work on the dissertation commences; they must be signed by the dissertation supervisor.
 The student is responsible for completing and presenting the dissertation, but can expect support and guidance from his / her supervisor on the planning of experimental / survey work, data collection, data analysis and writing of the dissertation.
 The supervisor will provide such support in response to direct requests from the student, who should therefore take the initiative and contact the supervisor as required.
 Students will be able to contact their supervisors by phone or email or Skype to seek guidance.
 In some cases joint visits to study sites will be necessary.
 There is a blackboard site containing a rich information resource that students can use to find information or request information, and which include a student mutual help facility.